This Side of Paradise: Legacy and influence

 As an experimental novel, This Side of Paradise influenced the next generation of upcoming American writers, and critics such as John V. A. Weaver likened Fitzgerald's impact on post-war American literature to Victor Hugo's vast influence on French letters.
 Within two years, in the wake of young imitators writing in more experimental styles and discarding the traditional story structure, Weaver declared Fitzgerald's influence on younger writers to be so great as to be inestimable.
 In her memoir The Autobiography of Alice B. Toklas, Gertrude Stein wrote that Fitzgerald's novel created this new generation of young writers in the public's mind.

 In addition to its literary influence on young writers, social commentators credited Fitzgerald's novel with having a profound cultural impact, purportedly inspiring the younger generation of Americans to rebel against the social norms and cultural standards of their elders.
 Remarking upon the popular association between Fitzgerald and the flaming youth of the Jazz Age, critic Burke Van Allen wrote in 1934 that "no generation of Americans has had a chronicler so persuasive and unmaudlin" as Fitzgerald, and no author became so closely identified with the generation he recorded.

 The popular identification of Fitzgerald as the chronicler of carefree youth and proselytizer of Jazz Age hedonism earned him the enmity of reactionary societal figures.
 When he died in 1940, social conservatives rejoiced over his death.
 Writing in The New York World-Telegram, columnist Westbrook Pegler wrote that Fitzgerald's death a few weeks prior reawakened "memories of a queer bunch of undisciplined and self-indulgent brats who were determined not to pull their weight in the boat and wanted the world to drop everything and sit down and bawl with them.
 A kick in the pants and a clout over the scalp were more like their needing."
 Due to this widespread perception of Fitzgerald and his literary works, the Baltimore Diocese denied him a Catholic burial and refused his family permission to intern him at St. Mary's Church in Rockville, Maryland.

 Observing the joyful vitriol expressed by social conservatives after Fitzgerald's death, essayist Glenway Wescott opined that such persons could never erase the impact of Fitzgerald's This Side of Paradise on 1920s America and young Americans.
 "Self-congratulatory moral persons may crow over him if they wish," Wescott wrote in a February 1941 essay two months after Fitzgerald's death, but "This Side of Paradise haunted the decade like a song, popular but perfect.
 It hung over an entire youth movement like a banner, somewhat discolored and windworn now; the wind has lapsed out of it.
 But a book which college boys really read is a rare thing, not to be dismissed idly or in a moment of severe sophistication."

+The title was alluded to in the first major biography of Fitzgerald, The Far Side of Paradise, by Arthur Mizener, first published in 1951.